Towards Compact and Real-Time Terahertz Dual-Comb Spectroscopy Employing a Self-Detection Scheme

-Figure \ref{Schematic}(a) shows the schematics of the compact terahertz dual-comb multiheterodyne spectroscopy.
-The two terahertz QCLs (Comb1 and Comb2) with a bound-to-continuum active region \cite{Hybrid} and single plasmon waveguides are placed face to face.
+Figure \ref{Schematic}a shows the schematics of the compact terahertz multiheterodyne dual-comb system.
+The two terahertz QCLs (Comb1 and Comb2) with a hybrid active region (bound-to-continuum for photo emission and resonant-phonon for fast carrier depopulation) \cite{Hybrid} and a single plasmon waveguide are placed face to face.
+An optimal ridge width of 150 $\mu$m is employed to obtain a flat group velocity dispersion for ideal frequency comb operation \cite{ZhouAPL}.
 One of the lasers, Comb2, is used as a fast detector for recording the down-converted dual-comb spectra.
-The QCL can be used as a fast detector because the fast inter-subband relaxation process in the active region \cite{LiOE}.
-Since the two laser combs are spatially separated, the multiheterodyne system can be used for fast spectral detection by putting samples between the laser combs.
-The compact multiheterodyne detection is made possible by delicately designing the Y-shape holder and the vacuum cap as shown in Fig. \ref{Schematic}(b).
-The two laser combs sit on the two branches of the Y-shape holder and the vacuum cap made of high density polyethylene is designed to retain vacuum for both laser combs and simultaneously create a sample chamber [open air as shown in Fig. \ref{Schematic}(b)] between the combs.
-Fig. \ref{Schematic}(c) shows an optical photo of the Y-shape holder with the two laser combs mounted on the branches.
+The QCL can be used as a fast detector due to the fast intersubband relaxation process in the active region \cite{LiOE}.
+Because the two laser combs are spatially separated, the multiheterodyne system can be used for fast spectral detection by introducing samples between the laser combs.
+The compact multiheterodyne detection is made possible by judiciously designing a Y-shape holder, as shown in Figure \ref{Schematic}b.
+The two laser combs sit on the two branches of the holder, with a high density polyethylene vacuum cap designed to create a sample chamber (open air, as shown in Figure \ref{Schematic}b) between the combs.
+Figure \ref{Schematic}c shows an optical photo of the Y-shape holder with the two laser combs mounted on the branches.
+The distance between the two output laser facets is 20 mm.

-The multiheterodyne system shown in Fig. \ref{Schematic} is featured by its compactness without needs of additional fast detector and optics for alignment, which has been never reported before.
-From the schematic illustration shown in Fig. \ref{Schematic}(a), we understand there is only a very small portion of the terahertz light from Comb1 coupled into Comb2.
+The multiheterodyne system shown in Figure \ref{Schematic} is compact and does not need additional fast detectors and optics for alignments.
+From the schematic illustration shown in Figure \ref{Schematic}a, we understand that, due to the divergent emission of terahertz QCLs, only a very small portion of the terahertz light emitted from Comb1 finally couples into the detection comb (Comb2).
 The power that is coupled into Comb2, $P$, can be written as